jatobro/jatobro/README.md

 - 🌱 I’m currently learning JAX computing
 - 📫 How to reach me: jakob.tossebro@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love spicy food
+- ⚡ Fun fact: I love spicy food (yes that is a fun fact where I come from)